 Please note that readings and due dates are subject to change.
 I will notify you of any changes to the course schedule in class.
 Course Schedule Tuesday, Aug.
-18 Introduction Major Themes, Questions, Problems, Concerns In-Class Assignment: Nancy Hewitt, "From Seneca Falls to Suffrage?
+16 Introduction Major Themes, Questions, Problems, Concerns In-Class Assignment: Nancy Hewitt, "From Seneca Falls to Suffrage?
 Reimagining a 'Master' Narrative in U.S. Women's History," in No Permanent Waves: Recasting Histories of U.S. Feminism Thursday, Aug.
-20 Theorizing Women, Gender, and Politics in US History Readings: Joan Wallach Scott, "Introduction," in Gender and the Politics of History, Revised Edition Nancy Cott, "Introduction" in The Grounding of Modern Feminism Conway, M. Margaret; David W. Ahern; and Gertrude A. Steuernagel.
+28 Theorizing Women, Gender, and Politics in US History Readings: Joan Wallach Scott, "Introduction," in Gender and the Politics of History, Revised Edition Nancy Cott, "Introduction" in The Grounding of Modern Feminism Conway, M. Margaret; David W. Ahern; and Gertrude A. Steuernagel.
 "Women, Culture and Political Participation." in Women and Political Participation: Cultural Change in the Political Arena.
 CQ Press, 2005.
-Tuesday, Aug.
-25 A Revolution for Women Readings: Linda Kerber, "The Republican Mother: Women and the Enlightenment-An American Perspective," American Quarterly 28, No. 2, (Summer 1976): 187-205.
+Monday, Aug.
+22 Last Day to Add/Drop a Course Tuesday, Aug.
+23 A Revolution for Women Readings: Linda Kerber, "The Republican Mother: Women and the Enlightenment-An American Perspective," American Quarterly 28, No. 2, (Summer 1976): 187-205.

 Primary Sources:

-- -Iroquois Women in Government, Pierre de Charlevoix (1721) - -Judith Sargent Murray, "On the Equality of the Sexes" (1790) - -Abigail and John Adams, Family Letters on Revolutionary Matters (1776-1783) Thursday, Aug.
-27 Women & Politics in the Early Republic Readings: Tiya Miles, "Circular Reasoning": Recentering Cherokee Women in the Antiremoval Campaigns."
+-Iroquois Women in Government, Pierre de Charlevoix (1721) -Judith Sargent Murray, "On the Equality of the Sexes" (1790) -Abigail and John Adams, Family Letters on Revolutionary Matters (1776- 1783) Thursday, Aug.
+25 A Revolution in Fertility - Reproductive Rights in the Early Republic Reading: Susan Klepp, "Potions, Pills, and Jumping Ropes: The Technology of Birth Control," in Revolutionary Conceptions: Women, Fertility, and Family Limitation in America Extra Credit: Elizabeth Garner Masarik, PhD and Marissa Rhodes, PhD, "Early American Family Limitation," Dig!
+A History Podcast Tuesday, Aug.
+30 Women & Politics in the Early Republic Readings: Tiya Miles, "Circular Reasoning": Recentering Cherokee Women in the Antiremoval Campaigns."
 American Quarterly 61, No. 2, June 2009.
 Primary Sources:

--Cherokee Women Resist Removal, Petitions of the Women's Councils (1817, 1818) Tuesday, Sept.
-1 Seneca Falls and the Rise of the Women's Movement Reading: Lori D. Ginzburg, "Puzzles: 'the female portion of community," in Untidy Origins: A Story of Woman's Rights in Antehellum New York, (2005).
-Primary Sources: - -Catharine Beecher on the "Duty of American Females" (1837) - -Angelina Grimké on Women's Rights (1837) - -Declaration of Sentiments of the Seneca Falls Convention (1848) - -Sarah Grimké Calls for Women's Rights, 1838 - -Angeline Grimké Weld, Speech in Pennsylvania Hall, May 17, 1838 Thursday, Sept.
-3 The Women's Movement in Antebellum America Reading: Martha Jones, "Right Is of No Sex: Reframing the Debate through the Rights of Women" in All Bound Up Together: The Woman Question in African American Public Culture, 1830-1900, 59-86.
+-Cherokee Women Resist Removal, Petitions of the Women's Councils (1817, 1818) Topic choices & proposed project format due Thursday, Sept.
+1 Seneca Falls and the Rise of the Women's Movement Reading: Lori D. Ginzburg, "Puzzles: 'the female portion of community," in Untidy Origins: A Story of Woman's Rights in Antebellum New York, (2005).
+Primary Sources: - -Catharine Beecher on the "Duty of American Females" (1837) - -Angelina Grimké on Women's Rights (1837) - -Declaration of Sentiments of the Seneca Falls Convention (1848) - -Sarah Grimké Calls for Women's Rights, 1838 - -Angeline Grimké Weld, Speech in Pennsylvania Hall, May 17, 1838 Tuesday, Sept.
+6 The Women's Movement in Antebellum America Reading: Martha Jones, "Right Is of No Sex: Reframing the Debate through the Rights of Women" in All Bound Up Together: The Woman Question in African American Public Culture, 1830-1900, 59-86.
 Primary Sources:

 - -Lucy Stone's Marriage Protest (1855) - -Lucy Stone, "Disappointment is the Lot of Women" Oct.
 17, 1855 - -Lucretia Mott, Discourse on women Dec.
-17, 1849 Tuesday, Sept.
+17, 1849 Thursday, Sept.
 8 Race, Gender, and Citizenship - Legacies of the Civil War Reading: Thavolia Glymph, Out of the House of Bondage: The Transformation of the Plantation Household, "A Makeshift Kind of Life': Free Women and Free Homes," (Chapter 6) Elsa Barkley Brown.
 "Negotiating and Transforming the Public Sphere: African American Political Life in the Transition From Slavery to Freedom."
 Public Culture 7, no.1 (1994): 107-46.
-Thursday, Sept.
-10 Reconstruction Reading: Faye E. Dudden, "The Fight over the Fifteenth Amendment," in Fighting Chance: The Struggle Over Woman Suffrage and Black Suffrage in Reconstruction America Primary Sources:
+Tuesday, Sept.
+13 Reconstruction Reading: Faye E. Dudden, "The Fight over the Fifteenth Amendment," in Fighting Chance: The Struggle Over Woman Suffrage and Black Suffrage in Reconstruction America Primary Sources: